Jim Clyburn: Presidential endorsements

 Clyburn is considered a power broker in South Carolina.
 For almost 30 years, he has hosted an annual fish fry "that every four years becomes a must-attend event for presidential hopefuls."

 During the 2004 Democratic presidential primaries, Clyburn supported former House Minority Leader Dick Gephardt until he dropped out of the race and then supported John Kerry.
 Clyburn was one of the 31 who voted in the House not to count Ohio's electoral votes in the 2004 presidential election amid a dispute over irregularities.

 Like other Democratic congressional leaders, Clyburn remained publicly uncommitted throughout most of the 2008 presidential primary elections.
 Despite being officially neutral, Clyburn voted for Obama in the South Carolina primary.
 Former President Bill Clinton accused Clyburn of being responsible for Hillary's 29-point defeat in South Carolina, while Clyburn criticized Bill Clinton's comments on race comparing Obama's win to that of Jesse Jackson.
 Clyburn endorsed Obama on June 3, immediately before the Montana and South Dakota primaries.
 By that time, Obama's lead in pledged delegates was substantial enough that those two primaries could not undo it.

 Clyburn endorsed Hillary Clinton in the 2016 presidential campaign.

 Clyburn's endorsement of Joe Biden on February 26, 2020, three days before the South Carolina primary, was considered pivotal in the 2020 Democratic presidential primaries.
 Several analyses have determined the endorsement changed the trajectory of the race, due to Clyburn's influence over the state's African-Americans, who make up the majority of its Democratic electorate.
 Until Clyburn's endorsement, Biden had not won a single primary and had placed fourth, fifth, and a distant second in the Iowa, New Hampshire, and Nevada caucuses and primaries, respectively.
 Three days after the South Carolina primary, Biden took a delegate lead on Super Tuesday, and a month later he clinched the nomination.
 Biden went on to win the 2020 presidential election.
 Clyburn's endorsement of Biden, and subsequent political endorsements in later Democratic primaries, have given him a reputation as a political "kingmaker".

 In 2024, amidst calls from other Democrats for Biden to withdraw from his 2024 presidential campaign, Clyburn stated his support for Biden, but also that he would back Vice President Kamala Harris as the Democratic presidential candidate if Biden were to withdraw, which eventually came to happen.

-Donald Trump

-In 2024, Clyburn said he would support President Joe Biden pardoning Donald Trump for Trump's felony indictments.